istSOS/istSOS4/docs/mkdocs/docs/tutorial/authorization.md

 }
 ```

-Now logout, login as editor and try again to create a Thing!
+Now logout, login as editor and try again to create a Thing.

 ### Retrieve data (Authorization)